KhiopsML/khiops-doc/docs/api-docs/kdic/table-partition-rules.md

 Block(Table) TablePartition(Table table, Structure(Partition) partition)
 ```
 Builds a block of Table parts from a secondary Table and the specification of a partition.
-Note that the block variable is potentially sparse, as only the non-empty parts are managed.
+Note that the block of variables is potentially sparse, as only the non-empty parts are managed.

 !!! example